ceh-2000/fed_cvae/README.md

 You can adjust model specific parameters `--z_dim` to change the latent vector dimension and `--beta` to change the weight of the KL divergence loss.
 Modify `--classifier_num_train_samples` to change the number of generated samples to train the server classifier and `--classifier_epochs` to adjust the server classifier train time.
 Modify `--decoder_num_train_samples` to change the number of generated samples to train the server decoder and `--decoder_epochs` to adjust the server decoder train time.

+### Experiments
+Run ablation experiments for FedVAE using the following command line arguments:
+-

 ### Logging
 1. Enable logging by adding the command line argument `--should_log 1` to `python3 main.py`.